chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     chef-server-ctl command
     ```

+    N.B.
+For more help on how to create user using the `chef-server-ctl` utility, refer this [documentation](https://docs.chef.io/server/ctl_chef_server/#user-create)

 ## Register Supermarket with Automate Embedded Chef Identity

 When you install Chef Automate, it bundles the Chef-Server OC-ID component as an Oauth provider.
 Users can use the Oauth provider to log in to another application (e.g. Supermarket) using their Chef-Server credentials.
 Follow the steps below to register the applications to use OC-ID as a medium to log in to the respective applications.
 Once you finish the registration, you will be authorized to use the application if the Che-Server login credentials are correct.